mcatillo/qcdsnake/README.md

 ### Installation

 The program is meant to work on Linux Operative Systems, where python is installed from version 3.10.4 or later.
 It schould already work in most of the Linux distros.
-You can install it with
+You can install it opening your terminal and paste the following commands:

         git clone https://github.com/mcatillo/qcdsnake
         cd qcdsnake